Influencer marketing is the fastest way to accelerate your brand on social media.

 If you’re not sure whether you can afford a traditional pay-per-post deal, a temporary post can be a cost-effective option.
 But you get what you pay for—since Instagram Stories only last for 24 hours, odds are your campaign will have less visibility with your influencer’s audience.

 On the flip side, you can also pay an influencer more for extra visibility with what’s known as a “link in bio” deal.
 With link-in-bio deals, the influencer includes a link to your brand’s site in their social media bio, which stays pinned to the top of their account page, or on their profile, and can drive direct traffic to your site.
+You can set up your own custom link page to display in your social bio using Shopify’s Linkpop.

 The pricing for these can be difficult to predict, but since a link in an influencer’s bio increases the visibility of your campaign even further, most influencers charge up to 40% more for that add-on.